rickabrac/iOSMultiSearch/README.md

 ## About

-• MultiSearch is a reference iPhone tab bar I wrote that searches Google, DuckDuckGo and Bing using their respective APIs.
+• MultiSearch is a reference iPhone tab bar app I wrote that searches Google, DuckDuckGo and Bing using their respective APIs.

 • Select the iPhone 11 Pro simulator and use it for everything.
 The view controller snapshot tests will fail otherwise.